usccolumbia/materialsatlas/docs/user-guide/pauling_rules.md

 ![substitution example](img/structure-predictor/substitution-example.png)
 _Figure 1: An example of ionic substitution._

-It is common for chemists to propose new compounds from the substitution of another, chemically similar, ion.
-For instance, as illustrated in Figure 1, knowing that BaTiO<sub>3</sub> forms a perovskite structure, one can deduct that it is likely for another chemically similar ion as Ca<sup>2+</sup> to form the same structure.
-We have
-implemented a mathematical model that learns these substitution rules from a database of experimentally observed crystal structure (e.g., the ICSD).
-Basically, what the model provides is a probability distribution for any ionic substitution.
-In Figure 2 we show the matrix indicating the data mined substitution tendency for two ionic species obtained from this work.
-The ions have been sorted by Mendeleev number and therefore groups of chemically similar ions (e.g., the transition metals) are grouped together.
-Red colors indicate that two ions tend to substitute while blue is associated with pair of species not substituting to each other.

 ![ionic substitution correlations](img/structure-predictor/ions-correlation.png)
 _Figure 2: Data mined tendency for ionic substitutions.
 Red indicates high substitution tendency.
 Blue indicates that the tow ions tend to not substitute._

-### The compound prediction procedure

-The product of our data mining approach is a probability function indicating how likely is a specific set of ionic substitutions.
-The model we used was inspired by previous work in the field of machine translation.
-In this field, it is the probability for a word in one language to be able to be substituted by a word in another language.
-In our case, we substitute ions rather than words.
-After we built this probability function, from a database of experimental data (here the ICSD), we can perform compound predictions.
-Figure 3 illustrates the procedure for 4 ions (but this can be generalized to any number of species).
-Targeting a specific combination of 4 ions (e.g., Ba<sup>2+</sup>, Fe<sup>3+</sup>, La<sup>3+</sup>, O<sup>2-</sup> ), we look for any substitution from known compounds (in the ICSD) that have a high enough probability to be likely to form a new stable compound.
-If the substitution is higher than a certain threshold we keep it as a possible candidate, otherwise we discard it and go to the next ICSD compound.
-There is also a check to make sure we do not form duplicate structures and only predict charge balanced compounds.

 ![substitution flowchart](img/structure-predictor/substitution-flowchart.png)
 _Figure 3: Procedure for proposing new compound candidates in a quaternary system using the ionic substitution probability._

-From this procedure, we can see that the threshold set is quite important.
-A higher threshold will give you less false positives (suggested compounds that are not stable), but also less true positives.
-On the other hand, too low a threshold will give more true positives, but consequently, more false positives.
-There is a compromise to find between how exhaustive you want to be and how many candidates you can have, in terms of computational budget (that you will have to test down the road for stability using DFT).

 ### Performance and Limitations